tjs23/nuc_processing/README.txt

 Default is MboI), -o (root name of output files) and -re2 (secondary restriction enzyme in double-digest experiments).

+NucProcess also includes the 'nuc_contact_map' program which takes the contact data from 'nuc_process' (NCC format) to make all-chromosome contact map graphics in SVG format.

-IMPORTANT: If the files for the genome index and the corresponding restriction enzyme (RE) cut location files have not been created they will be generated automatically by NucProcess so long as the -f option is specfied.
-This option specifies the location of complete chromosomal sequences in FASTA format, typically by using a wildcard specification.
+IMPORTANT: If the files for the genome index and the corresponding restriction enzyme (RE) cut location files have not been created they will be generated automatically by NucProcess so long as the -f option is specified.
+This option specifies the location of complete chromosomal sequences in FASTA format, typically by using a wild-card specification.
 Once these files are present the -f option need not be specified, but it will not trigger the re-creation of the files unless the -m or -x options are used (or if files are deleted).